serokell/blog-posts/TON Contest/article.md

 Telegram Open Network is a relatively new smart-contracts platform developed by the team behind the Telegram messenger.
-It was announced in late 2017 and the first source code was published in September this year.
-Three (TODO update) weeks ago they started a [competition for developers][contest-announce], who were asked to either implement a smart-contract or contribute to the platform in one way or another.
+It was announced in late 2017 and first source code was published in September this year.
+Three (TODO update) weeks ago, they started a [contest.][contest-announce] In it, developers were asked to either implement a smart-contract or contribute to the platform in one way or another.

-After giving it a little consideration we decided to participate as a company.
+After giving it a little consideration, we decided to participate as a company and implement two smart-contracts from the list of organizer suggestions.
-We decided to implement two smart-contracts from the list that the organisers suggested and while for one of them we chose to use the development tools provided with the TON distribution, for the other one we decided to do what we like doing the most: implement it in a new language built specifically for TON and embedded into Haskell with its incredibly rich type system.
+For one of them we chose to use the development tools provided with the TON distribution, for the other one we decided to do what we like doing the most: implement it in a new language built specifically for TON and embedded into Haskell with its incredibly rich type system.

-Let us say right away that we believe the plan worked out exceptionally well, so we would like to show you (TODO blabla we want to share what we did and tell everyone how amazing it is and why it is so amazing and explain why we did it this way).
+We believe the plan worked out exceptionally well, so we would like to showcase our entries and our approach to smart contracts and EDSLs.
+The contest was incredibly fun and engaging and, hopefully, so will be this blog post.
+Let's dive right in.

-### Research
+### TON Blockchain Research

 We always try to keep on top of recent developments in the areas that we work in, blockchain being one of them, thus we were already familiar with the ideas from the [TON white paper][ton:whitepaper].
-However, we haven’t looked at the _technical_ documentation and the actual source code of the platform before, so this was an obvious first step.
+However, we hadn’t looked at the _technical_ documentation and the actual source code of the platform before, so this was an obvious first step.
 If you are interested too, you can find the official documentation at <https://test.ton.org> and in the [source repository][repo:doc].

 Since the code had been published for quite a while by that time, we also tried searching for guides or summaries produced by _users_, but, unfortunately, all we could find were tutorials showing how to build the platform on Ubuntu, which was not relevant to us anyway (you will see why in a minute).

-The documentation turned out to be very thorough but sometimes hard to read as it is constantly jumping back and forth between high level explanations of abstract ideas and the low level details of their specific implementation.
+The documentation turned out to be very thorough but sometimes hard to read as it was constantly jumping back and forth between high level explanations of abstract ideas and low level details of their specific implementations.

 ### Nix: Building the code